senacor/code-and-play-full-stack/tasks/tasks.md

     - Spring Boot enables component scan and looks e.g. for @Component, @Service, @RestController
  - Dependency Injection
     - User constructor injection
- - Use Mockito to mock dependencies
+ - Use [MockK](https://mockk.io/) to mock dependencies
     - check out the following methods: Mockito.mock, Mockito.when and Mockito.verify
  - Kotlin tips:
     - Use [data classes](https://kotlinlang.org/docs/reference/data-classes.html) for domain objects.
     - Use val (not var) - because we like final variables.
-    - Make use of default values.
+    - Make use of default values for constructor and method parameter.

 ### 2.1 Messages Service
 Create a data class `ChatMessage` to represent the domain object of a chat message.
 We need the following properties: